Listening to music can help cancer patients with pain and anxiety, says new study

 Story highlights

-The music therapists at UH Connor WHole Health conducted over 4,000 music therapies to nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre for this study
+Music therapists at UH Connor Whole Health conducted over 4,000 kinds of music therapies on nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre, for this study

-The music therapists at UH Connor WHole Health conducted over 4,000 music therapies to nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre for this study
+Music therapists at UH Connor Whole Health conducted over 4,000 kinds of music therapies on nearly 1,500 patients over the course of 2,400 encounters at the UH Seidman Cancer Centre, for this study

-Music is widely used to enhance well-being and reduce stress from unpleasantness.
+Music is widely used to enhance well-being and reduce stress.
 Music reduces anxiety and improves mood even for medical patients.
-A recent study has revealed that music therapies might reduce anxiety in cancer patients.
+A recent study has revealed that music therapy might reduce anxiety in cancer patients.

 A recent study conducted by the University Hospitals Connor Whole Health found that patients with cancer or sickle cell diseases receiving music therapy treatment showed less pain and anxiety, ANI reported.